crate/crate-docs/docs/index.rst

 ..
 NOTE::

-    We have designed this project so that it also function as a reference implementation for you to use when :ref:`creating new Sphinx projects
+    We have designed this project so that it also functions as a reference implementation for you to use when :ref:`creating new Sphinx projects
     <sphinx>`, :ref:`setting up GitHub repositories <github>`, :ref:`working
     with the common build system <common-build>`, and so on.